 WaterData is an analytics and market forecasting tool for the water industry produced by Global Water Intelligence.
-As the sole in-house designer, I was responsible for the product’s entire design process, including interface design, branding, marketing materials, charts and icons, as well as the actual production process for much of the content.
+I was responsible for the product’s interface and information design, as well as branding and marketing materials, alongside the production process for much of the content.

-GWI produces a number of market reports each year that explore different topics within the water industry, each with associated charts, datasets, forecasts and textual analysis.
+GWI produces several market reports each year that explore different topics within the water industry, each with associated charts, datasets, forecasts and textual analysis.